Andrew Hazewinkel

 Search

-4.44 minute single channel HD projection with original score by J. David Franzke
+4.44 minute single channel HD projection with sound composition by J. David Franzke

 Please see the related silver gelatin photographic work Warrior B here

-The material subject of Warrior A Warrior B are two of the most important bronze male nudes that have survived from classical Western antiquity.
-The psychological subject of the video is one manifestation of the condition of vulnerability.
+While the material subjects of Warrior A Warrior B are two of the most important bronze male nudes that have survived from classical Western antiquity, the emotional subjects of the work are the conditions of vulnerability and desire.

-The Riace Bronzes (art-historically known as Warrior A and Warrior B), typically stand proudly erect in purpose-built spaces at the National Archaeological Museum of Reggio Calabria in Italy.
-However, I captured the images used to create this video as the figures, undergoing material analysis and conservation processes, lay side by side in provisional structures that to me resembled hospital gurneys.
+The Riace Bronzes (art-historically known as Warrior A and Warrior B), typically stand proudly upright in purpose-built spaces at the National Archaeological Museum of Reggio Calabria in Italy.
+However, I captured the images used to create this video as the two figures lay side by side on provisional trolleys, that resembled hospital gurneys, while undergoing material analysis and conservation processes in a triage like setting.

-Created in Greece during the mid 400’s BCE, these figures are art-historically significant not only because they have survived (most ancient bronzes have not), but because between them we witness a loosening of the Archaic approach to representing human form and the emergence of the Classical style.
+Created in Greece during the mid 400’s BCE, these figures are art-historically significant not only because they have survived (most ancient bronzes have not), but because between them we witness a loosening of the Archaic approach to representations of human form, and the emergence of the Classical style.

 “There seems to be a felt need that artworks of such magnificence should, somehow, body forth truth.
 If it was a characteristic of an earlier age to identify this truth with the sensuous manifestation of an Idea, so it is characteristic of current scholarship to define the truth in sculpture as an indexical relation to real bodies, mediated in and through technology.
 But evidence points to the contrary.
 Classical sculpture is not more realistic or natural than it’s predecessors in any absolute sense; indeed, it is not clear what absolute realism or naturalism might be.
 It combines a new and, in some ways, more thoroughgoing notation of what we, today, are prepared to recognise as the real with an equally new distortion of it.”